Petal

-The main motivation for adapting the Security Development Lifecycle (SDLC) for Agile in this case is to increase the security of the developed product.
-This usually includes reducing the number of security flaws and reducing the severity of the security flaws.
-Also privacy issues are important and are handled in the SDLC for Agile process.
+The main motivation for implementing a Secure development life cycle in Agile in this case is to increase the security of the developed product and minimise the time and costs needed for fixes.
+This usually includes reducing the number of security flaws and reducing the severity of the security flaws in the time.
+Also, privacy issues are important and are handled in the SDLC for the Agile process.

 Agile methodology